seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 which is inv.
 46 read backwards — the constant would then agree with a record that no longer names the run behind it.
 It goes stale by design; the reader is told so here.

-Gate at this revision: `bench.yml`, **14 steps, 1 255 495 checks**.
-Steps 1–13 hold at
-1 255 401 — **delta zero**, replayed locally against the unmodified checkout before any edit and again after, so the zero is a comparison of two measurements and not of a measurement against this document. **Step 14 measured 94**, and the figure is published as measured: the TZ named no expected total and none was predicted (inv.
-43). **The hosted gate is green on `main` at fourteen steps**, read off the run page rather than from a report (§10): `Bench gate` **#134** on the branch commit `7fdd7db` and **#135** on the merge commit `ea259c6`, both completed successfully.
-That supersedes #122 on `f27d5ee` as the last hosted green this map can name.
+**The gate was NOT re-read at this revision, so the totals here are a recorded state and not a current one (inv.
+56).** Last measured 06.09.2026: `bench.yml`, **14 steps, 1 255 495 checks** — steps 1–13 at 1 255 401 and step 14 at 94 — with the hosted `Bench gate` green on `main`, `#134` on branch commit `7fdd7db` and `#135` on merge commit `ea259c6`, read off the run page rather than from a report (§10).
+This revision was authored from delivered files and no runner reading arrived with them.

+**Step 7 carries a DERIVABLE prediction and it is the first figure to read after TZ-33.**
+`journal_bench.js` counts numeric leaves of the records it writes; `vd.geo` is now the ANCHORED geometry and its `wait` is null on every waiting row by the termination property (§3.12).
+If `journal/write.js` stores that object whole — which §3.13 says it does — the counter FALLS by one leaf per waiting row, and a fall is attributed rather than assumed benign, because a defect that nulls a field lowers it identically.

 **What the fourteenth step changes is the class of decay the gate can see.** Until it landed, the only thread from `backtest_bench.py` into these gates was step 4 — `verify_bench.py`